Skip to content

 20. Pool cleaning

-Not every homeowner has time to take care of their swimming pool.
+Not every homeowner has time to maintain their swimming pool.
 You can help by starting a pool cleaning business or offering pool cleaning as part of your standard services.

-This can involve skimming the water to remove debris, applying chemicals to prevent algae growth, and tidying the deck to ensure your clients can comfortably use their pool area.
+This can involve skimming the water to remove debris, applying chemicals to prevent algae growth, and tidying the deck to ensure your clients can use their pool area comfortably.

 Pool cleaners typically make $35,000 a year on average, with some earning as much as $49,000.
 As the business owner, you may be able to make even more.